psu13/mutable-hakyll/draft/quantum.md

 We can remove the $^*$ because $A = A^*$.

+In a lot of physics books you will also see self-adjoint operators referred to as _Hermitian_ operators.
+In the finite dimensional case the two terms are equivalent.

-Self-adjoint operator have some nice properties for physics.
+Self-adjoint operators have some nice properties for physics.
 The reason why has to do with eigen-things.

 ### Eigen-things